Asia Cup: 1980s

-1990–1997
+1990s

 The fourth edition of the tournament was held in India in 1990–91.
-Pakistan had pulled out of the tournament due to strained political relations with India.
-India retained the Asia Cup defeating Sri Lanka in the final.

-In 1993, the tournament was cancelled due to strained political relations between India and Pakistan.
+Pakistan withdrew because of strained political relations with India.
+India retained the Asia Cup by defeating Sri Lanka in the final.
+In 1993, the tournament was cancelled due to continued political tensions between India and Pakistan.

-The fifth edition, in 1995, took the series back to Sharjah, UAE after 11 years.
-India and Sri Lanka made it to the final by virtue of better run rate than Pakistan as all three teams had equal points after the preliminary round.
+The fifth edition, in 1995, returned to Sharjah, UAE after eleven years.
+India and Sri Lanka reached the final by virtue of a superior run rate over Pakistan, as all three teams finished the preliminary round with equal points.
 For the third successive time, India defeated Sri Lanka in the final.

-The sixth edition was held in Sri Lanka in 1997.
-Sri Lanka beat India in the final by 8 wickets to win its second Asia Cup.
+The sixth edition was held in Sri Lanka in 1997, where the hosts beat India in the final by eight wickets to win their second Asia Cup.

-2000–2010
+2000s

-The seventh edition took place in Bangladesh for the second time in 2000.
-Pakistan and Sri Lanka made it to the final while India only won one match against Bangladesh and did not qualify for the final for the first time.
-In the final, Pakistan beat Sri Lanka to win the Asia Cup for the first time.
-Yousuf Youhana was the player of the Tournament.
+The seventh edition of the Asia Cup was held in Bangladesh in 2000, marking the second time the country hosted the tournament.
+Pakistan and Sri Lanka reached the final, while India won only one match (against Bangladesh) and, for the first time, failed to qualify for the final.
+Pakistan defeated Sri Lanka to win their maiden Asia Cup title, with Yousuf Youhana named Player of the Tournament.